kooshi/dht-explorer/README.md

-# DHT Exporer
+# DHT Exporer - WIP

-Writing an algo I don't know, in a language I barely know, referencing a language I used like once
+Implementing a Kademlia DHT Node in Rust for fun

 # References